 We support the St. Paul Bike Plan, which will better connect St. Anthony Park to the U of M Transitway and Pierce Butler Route.
 It will also improve bikeability along Como and Raymond Avenues (part of Grand Rounds) and along Cleveland Avenue through the University campus.

-Our "Meet the Bike" groups have cycled to the Stone Arch Bridge, Como Lake, and the YOXO toy factory.
-At our "Meet the Bus" events, we showed neighbors how to ride to spots like Hampden Park Co-op and Surly Brewing.
-And even before St. Paul switched to its single-hauler-per-neighborhood system, we helped cut the number of trash haulers in St. Anthony Park.
+Our "Meet the Bike" groups cycled to the Stone Arch Bridge, Como Lake, and the YOXO toy factory.
+At "Meet the Bus" events, we showed neighbors how to ride to spots like Hampden Park Co-op and Surly Brewing.
+And before St. Paul switched to its single-hauler-per-neighborhood system, we helped cut the number of trash haulers in St. Anthony Park.
 Other projects of interest:

 Creating more outdoor benches or landscape seating to encourage seniors (and everyone) to walk more